haeshadae/live-recruiting-kpi-dashboard/README.md

 # Live Recruiting KPI Dashboard 🚀

-I’m always fiddling with new tools and building small systems, so I built this lightweight recruiting KPI dashboard to demonstrate how I think about operational visibility in a lean environment.
+I’m always fiddling with new tools and building small systems, so I built this lightweight recruiting KPI dashboard

 ## The Idea